Audi Q2 review

 Overview

 Being an even-numbered SUV means the Q2’s aiming for style over practicality, but its boxy body is still as useful as any hatchback.
-It has many rivals in this ever-competitive market segment but, instead of budget opposition like the Ford Puma and Nissan Juke, its closest natural rival is the MINI Countryman and left field DS 3 Crossback.
-Both the BMW X2 and Mercedes-Benz GLA are a bit bigger and a fair bit pricier.
+It has many rivals in this ever-competitive market segment but instead of more mainstream opposition like the Ford Puma and Nissan Juke, it aims higher.
+Its closest natural rival used to be the previous-generation Mini Countryman, but the latest car has grown significantly in size to the point it can’t really be considered a competitor.
+And neither can the Mercedes GLA or BMW X1, they’re too big as well.

 With a wide range of punchy, if conventional engines, a well-made interior and plenty of options to make the exterior and interior of your car as individual as you like, the Q2 is still a very attractive car to buyers who want to stand out without having to sacrifice practicality or usability.